FamilySearch/GEDCOM.io/_pages/migrate.md

 ## Non-pointer OBJE Substructures

 GEDCOM 5.5.1 allowed the same tag in the same context to have different meaning depending on its payload type.
-This added significant implementation complexity as has been removed from GEDCOM 7.0.
+This added significant implementation complexity as has been removed from v7.0.

 A non-pointer `OBJE` substructure should be converted to an `OBJE` pointer with an associated `OBJE` record.